orbs-network/posv2-contracts-deployment-migration/delegations-migration/README.md

 ## Testing

-Place a mnemonic in a file called `.secret`.
+Place a mnemonic in a file called `.secret` at the monorepo root.
 For testing it can be any mnemonic.

 run ganache. this forks off from Ethereum state, you may need to replace the infura api key in package.json to a valid api key:
 ```shell script